 Marinol and Alzheimer's disease

 Another clinical trial, sponsored by Johns Hopkins University in Baltimore, Maryland, in collaboration with McLean Hospital, is testing how dronabinol could treat symptoms of agitation in Alzheimer's patients.
-This clinical trial is in the recruitment stage and results could elucidate how Marinol might be prescribed for another purpose in the future.
+This clinical trial is ongoing and results could elucidate how Marinol might be prescribed for another purpose in the future.